This nutrient is essential to help you build, recover and repair muscles. But how much do you actually need? Find out here.

 |1 oz. nuts||6|

 Timing is Everything

-Strategically, timing your meals and snacks (and front-loading them with protein) will help your body adapt to workouts and enhance recovery, no matter what type of exercise you’re doing.
+Strategically, timing your meals and snacks (and front-loading them with protein) will help your body adapt to workouts and may help enhance recovery, no matter what type of exercise you’re doing.

-30 Minutes After Your Workout: It’s also key to replenish your muscles with protein and carbs within a half hour of exercise to stimulate muscle building and repair, and decrease muscle breakdown.
-Some great grab-and-go options are CLIF® BUILDER’S® bar with 20g of protein from soy and nut protein, turkey and cheese roll-ups, a peanut butter and jelly sandwich, or raise a glass of CLIF® Recovery Protein Drink Mix.
+30 Minutes After Your Workout: It’s also key to replenish your muscles with protein and carbohydrates within a half hour of exercise to stimulate muscle building and repair, and help decrease muscle breakdown.
+Some great grab-and-go options are CLIF® BUILDER’S® bar with 20g of plant-powered protein from soy, turkey and cheese roll-ups, a peanut butter and jelly sandwich, or raise a glass of CLIF® Recovery Protein Drink Mix.

 2 to 3 Hours After Exercise: Eat a balanced meal to ensure you’re filling up your nutrient tanks and replenishing muscle protein stores for the next 24 hours.